AvolitesLtd/TitanManual/prismdocs/player/encoder-settings.md

 ---
-label: "Encoder Settings "
-url: "/encoder-settings "
-icon: "icon-grain-effect"
+id: encoder-settings
-title: "Encoder Settings "
+title: Encoder Settings
+sibebar-label: Encoder Settings
 ---

 The **Encoder Settings** are used to specify various parameters of the file export: